How to restore the classic blue PowerShell in Windows Terminal on Windows 11

 Quick tip: If you have more than one line of code inside the bracket, make sure all the lines end with a comma (,) except for the last line.
 Otherwise, the settings may not save correctly.

-Once you complete the steps, the command-line tool will now use the same blue background found in the traditional version of PowerShell.
+Once you complete the steps, the command-line tool will use the same blue background as the traditional version of PowerShell.

 About the author